AmberMiller15/MechaCar_Statistical_Analysis/README.md

    For all manufacturing lots together the current design meets the variance specifications of 100 PSI with a total variance of 62.29 PSI.
 The contributor to the high PSI variance is Lot 3 which does not meet the variance specifications with a variance of 170.29 PSI.
 Lot 1 and Lot 2 both meet the specifications on their own with a variance of 0.98 PSI and 7.47 PSI respectively.

 ### Part 3: T-Test on Suspension Coils
+    All Lots:
+    Lot 1 :

+    Lot 2 :

+    Lot 3 :

+    From the t-test for all the lots combined the coils are not statistical;ly different from the population mean of 1500 PSI with a mean of 1498.78 PSI and a p-value of 0.06028.
+Each lot individually produce different results.
+Lot 1 and 2 are not statistically different from the population mean with means at 1500 and 1500.2 respectively and p-values of 1 and 0.6072 respectively.
+Lot 3 is statistically different with a mena of 1496.14 and a p-value of 0.04168.

 ### Part 4: Design a Study Comparing the MechaCar to the Competition